mattpitkin/lintegrate/README.md

 The functions `lintegrate_qag`, `lintegrate_qng`, and `lintegrate_cquad`, all have wrappers functions (with `_split`
 appended to their names) that allow the user to specify a set of intervals that the integrals will be split into when performing the calculation.
-The intervals could, for example, be spaced evenly in log-space, for cases where the integral function has a very pronounced peak as it approached zero.
+The intervals could, for example, be spaced evenly in log-space, for cases where the integral function has a very pronounced peak as it approaches zero.

 ## Example